- How current are the data?

 - Authoritarian regimes include several subtypes of non-democracy, including one-party rule, military regimes, authoritarian monarchies and failed states or war-torn, conflict-ravaged countries without a centralized monopoly on the use of force.
 Political regimes that score below 0.4 on Representative Government and which do not have competitive elections are classified as non-democratic.

 These regime classifications are useful for a quick picture of the state of democracy in a given country and allow users to see the timeline of democratic development across the world.
 However, these classifications take a more narrow approach to analyzing democracy and should not be used as the sole tool of analysis.
 Users should also analyze democratic trends and performance levels across all of the attributes and sub attributes of the GSoD Indices for a more nuanced picture of democratic performance.

 The Representative Government attribute of the GSoD Indices, measures free and equal access to political power.
 Of the five attributes of democracy outlined by the Global State of Democracy indices, Representative Government is arguably the most essential as it emphasizes contested and inclusive popular elections for legislative and directly or indirectly elected executives.
 Almost all conceptions of democracy include these features.
 This is a narrower conception of democracy than the broader GSoD framework, and as such all analysis should complement the regime classification with analysis of the other attributes of the GSoD Indices.

-As a general rule, the Global State of Democracy data set only includes country-year data for countries that have at least one million inhabitants, from 1975.
-This has selection rule has been established due to the uneven availability of data on countries with fewer than one million inhabitants.
-Six smaller countries - Barbados, Cape Verde, Fiji, Iceland, Montenegro, Luxembourg, and the Solomon Islands - have also been added.
-The total number of countries covered for the period 1975-2020 is 166.
-In 2020, we include data for 165 countries (East Germany is covered from 1975 to 1990).
+As a general rule, the Global State of Democracy data set only includes country-year data for countries that have at least 250,000 inhabitants, from 1975.
+This has selection rule has been established due to the uneven availability of data on countries with fewer inhabitants.
+The total number of countries covered for the period 1975-2020 is 174.
+In 2021, we include data for 173 countries (East Germany is covered from 1975 to 1990).